msillano/ms_symtools/README.md

 *Of course, the **ms_symtool** tools have been created based on my needs and are often not quite 'user-friendly', but I think they can also be useful for other experienced users with similar problems.
 For this, they are Open Source and the latest version is available on [GitHub](https://github.com/msillano/ms_symtools "Public repository").*

 -------------------------------
-###Tools avalaible:
+*Available Tools:*

 [**prettyPrint SyMenu**](https://github.com/msillano/ms_symtools/tree/main/PrettyPrintItems  "Download from GitHub") (<tt>prettyPrintItems.bat</tt>) is a tool that extracts a snapshot from the file <code>SyMenuItem.zip</code>, with all the data of the nodes currently present in the **SyMenu** menu and presents them, in the form of a complete tree, in a dynamic HTML page.
 This allows you to easily handle menus of any size and complexity.

+*Under development*

 [**SyMenu MD Exchange**](https://github.com/msillano/ms_symtools/tree/main/MDexchange  "Download from GitHub") is a tool that export and import the SyMenu structure to/from *markdown* files.
 This allows for easily management of large menus.
-By editing an *MD* file you can update and reorganize the menu tree, change names and edit tooltips for all items. (under development)
+By editing an *MD* file you can update and reorganize the menu tree, change names and edit tooltips for all items.

-[**menuUndo.bat**](https://github.com/msillano/ms_symtools/tree/main/MDexchange  "Download from GitHub") Included in **MDexchange** this simple tool restores SyMenuItem.zip from the most recent backup. (under development)
+[**menuUndo.bat**](https://github.com/msillano/ms_symtools/tree/main/MDexchange  "Download from GitHub") Included in **MDexchange** this simple tool restores SyMenuItem.zip from the most recent backup.

 --------------------------------------